-As per the Uniform Crime Reporting Handbook.
+As per the Uniform Crime Reporting Handbook

-(non-negligent) killing of one human being by another.
+Murder and Non-negligent Manslaughter - The willful (non-negligent) killing of one human being by another.

 Negligent Manslaughter - The killing of another person through gross negligence.

 Sex Offenses - Forcible - Any sexual act directed against another person, forcibly and/or against that person's will; or not forcibly or against the person's will where the victim is incapable of giving consent.